brpandey/basic_paxos/README.md

 [Paxos](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf) is an algorithm to gain consensus in a distributed system.

-The three roles are performed by three classes of agents: proposers, acceptors, and learners.
+The three roles are performed by "three classes of agents": proposers, acceptors, and learners.
 The learner agent has been omitted for the sake of simplicity, but a leader agent has been added.

-The coordinated actions of proposers and acceptors results in 2-phases to achieve consensus: Prepare-Promise, Commit(Accept)-Accepted
+The coordinated actions of proposers and acceptors results in 2-phases to achieve consensus:

-Prepare-Promise
+Phase 1) Prepare-Promise
 ![Prepare-Promise](/priv/images/adrian-colyer-paxos-prepare.jpg)

-Commit(Accept)-Accepted
+Phase 2) Commit(Accept)-Accepted
 ![Commit-Accepted](/priv/images/adrian-colyer-paxos-accept.jpg)

 The basic safety requirements for consensus as described in [Paxos Made Simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf) by Leslie Lamport
 1) Only a value that has been proposed may be chosen
 2) Only a single value is chosen, and
 3) A process never learns that a value has been chosen unless it actually has been

+Paxos is similiar to 2PC yet it doesn't need responses from all the nodes just a majority and uses monotonic ordering of proposals to be able to block older proposals that have not completed

 Note: Not fault tolerant yet, as the ids, highest promises or accepted values to disk are not persisted.